ackwa/ImportUsersX/README.md

 Description
 ---
-ImportUsers is an extra for ModX wich helps you adding numerous users into your Modx using a .csv file.
+ImportUsersX is an extra for ModX wich helps you adding numerous users into your Modx using a .csv file.

 Install
 ---